zzhang82/web422/notes/jquery.md

 ## jQuery

 Last week we introduced jQuery and it's value proposition as a the "swiss army knife" of the DOM, giving us everything we need to create DHTML (ie: selecting elements, watching for / responding to events & updating the DOM).
-We finished off the lecture by discussing how we can make AJAX requests using jQuery.
-As we saw, this code can be very clean and compact:
+We finished off the lecture by discussing how we can make AJAX requests using jQuery, ie:

 ```js
 $.ajax({